finn1476/FileSharing-Service/README.md

 - **File Management**: Administrators can delete and suspend files as needed.
 - **Reporting**: Users can report files that violate terms of service or infringe on intellectual property rights.
 - **Reporting Management**: Administrators can review reported files and take appropriate action.
+- **User Accounts**: Users can create accounts to manage their uploaded files and access additional features.

 ## Planned Features